 But lucky for you, Fifth Avenue isn’t the only place to go shopping in New York.

-So where are the best shopping places in New York?
+So, where are the best shopping places in New York City?

 The thing I really love about shopping in New York is the variety.
 You can get pretty much everything.
 And you can get some really great bargains, if you know where to look.
 Sounds intriguing?

-No matter where in New York you go, there will always be shops around.
-And same as all districts in New York have their own kind of identity, so have the shops there.
+No matter where in New York you go, there will always be plenty of shops around.
+And same as all districts in New York have their own kind of identity, so have the shops.

 From high-end fashion designers to vintage clothing, handmade and unique pieces to cheap designer bargains, you can find it all in New York City.
 You just need to know where to look.